 Now facebook hides ‘Like Count’

 As part of a new test in Australia, Facebook will hide the number of times the ‘like’ button has been tapped on a post.
-With growing concern over the impact social media has on mental health, Facebook, which owns Instagram, is following Instagram’s footsteps, and is reviewing their technology to improve how users feel when they use the platform.
+With growing concern over the impact social media has on mental health, Facebook, which owns Instagram, is following Instagram’s footsteps, and is reviewing its technology to improve how users feel when they use the platform.